8.2 Social security contributions and tax deduction

-In order to declare and pay social security contributions, the Mission needs to register as an employer in Sweden.
+In order to declare and pay social security contributions and taxes, the Mission needs to register as an employer in Sweden.
 Please complete the form SKV 4632 and send it to:

 8.2.3.
 Reporting and paying social security contributions

-For missions, the payment of social security contributions and the PAYE (“payroll employee”) return are due on the same date (same date each year).
+For missions, the payment of social security contributions, taxes and the PAYE (“payroll employee”) return are due on the same date (same date each year).
 It is important to state the correct OCR number when paying.
 The OCR number can be found on the Tax Agency’s website.